Revisiting the de Rham-Witt complex: The Derived de Rham-Witt Complex

 \begin{proof}[Proof of Theorem \ref{sddRWdRW}] We wish to prove that the diagram of $\infty$-categories

 commutes (up to natural isomorphism), where the lower right horizontal map is an inverse to the equivalence of Corollary \ref{1categorycor}.
 Note that the horizontal maps in this diagram admit right adjoints, and therefore preserve all small colimits.
 The left vertical map preserves sifted colimits by construction, and the right vertical map preserves sifted colimits by Lemma \ref{colimitsAlg}.
-Using the universal property of $\SCRf$ (Proposition \ref{uprop}), we are reduced to showing that this diagram commutes when restricted to the full subcategory $\CAlg_{\F_p}^{\mathrm{poly} }$.
+Using the universal property of $\SCRf$ (Proposition \ref{uprop}), we are reduced to showing that the analogous diagram commutes when we replace $\SCRf$ with by the full subcategory $\CAlg_{\F_p}^{\mathrm{poly}} \subseteq \SCRf$.
 This follows from the observation that the canonical maps

 are isomorphisms when $R$ is a polynomial algebra over $\F_p$ (on the left because the divided Frobenius $W \Omega^{\ast}_{R} \rightarrow \eta_p W \Omega^{\ast}_{R}$ is an isomorphism, and on the right because of Theorem \ref{maintheoC}). \end{proof}